Making Heads or Tails: Towards Semantically Consistent Visual Counterfactuals

 Prior works~\cite{goyal2019counterfactual,wang2020scout} proposed ways to identify the most discriminative image regions to generate counterfactual explanations.
 However, naively applying this principle can yield degenerate solutions that are semantically inconsistent.
 Figure~\ref{fig: teaser}-b visualizes such scenarios, where prior works~\cite{goyal2019counterfactual,wang2020scout} replace image regions corresponding to different object parts (e.g.,~\cite{goyal2019counterfactual} replaces bird's wing in $I$ with a head in $I'$).
 Further, these methods rely on a single distractor image $I'$, which often limits the variety of discriminative regions to choose from, leading to explanations that are sometimes less discriminative hence uninformative.

 This paper addresses these shortcomings.
-Specifically, we propose a novel and computationally efficient framework that produces both discriminative and semantically consistent counterfactual examples.
+Specifically, we propose a novel and computationally efficient framework that produces both discriminative and semantically consistent counterfactuals.
 Our method builds on two key ideas.
 First, we constrain the identified class-specific image regions that alter a model's decision to allude to the same semantic parts, yielding more semantically consistent explanations.
-Since we only have access to object category labels, we impose this as a soft constraint in a separate auxiliary feature space learned in a self-supervised manner.
-Second, contrary to prior works, we expand the search space by enabling the selection of multiple distractor images from a given class leading to more discriminative explanations with fewer regions to replace.
-However, naively extending to multiple distractor images poses a significant computational bottleneck.
-We address this by constraining the processing to only the most similar spatial regions by once again leveraging the aforementioned soft constraint, resulting in an order of magnitude speedup.
+Since we only have access to object category labels, we impose this as a soft constraint in a separate auxiliary feature space learned in a self-supervised way.
+Second, contrary to prior works, we expand the search space by using multiple distractor images from a given class leading to more discriminative explanations with fewer regions to replace.
+However, naively extending to multiple distractor images poses a computational bottleneck.
+We address this by constraining the processing to only the most similar regions by once again leveraging the soft constraint, resulting in an order of magnitude speedup.

-Our approach significantly outperforms the state-of-the-art~\cite{goyal2019counterfactual,wang2020scout} across several metrics on three different datasets -- CUB~\cite{CUB}, Stanford-Dogs~\cite{DOGS}, and iNaturalist-2021~\cite{INATURALIST} and generates more semantically consistent counterfactual explanations (see Fig.~\ref{fig: teaser}-b).
-While prior work~\cite{goyal2019counterfactual} suffers computationally when increasing the number of distractor images, the optimization improvements introduced in our approach make it notably efficient.
+Our approach significantly outperforms the s-o-t-a~\cite{goyal2019counterfactual,wang2020scout} across several metrics on three datasets -- CUB~\cite{CUB}, Stanford-Dogs~\cite{DOGS}, and iNaturalist-2021~\cite{INATURALIST} and yields more semantically consistent counterfactuals (Fig.~\ref{fig: teaser}-b).
+While prior work~\cite{goyal2019counterfactual} suffers computationally when increasing the number of distractor images, the optimization improvements introduced in our method make it notably efficient.
 We also study the properties of the auxiliary feature space and justify our design choices.
-Further, we demonstrate the importance of generating semantically consistent counterfactuals via a machine teaching task where we teach lay-humans to classify different bird species.
-We find that humans perform significantly better when provided with our semantically consistent explanations relative to others~\cite{goyal2019counterfactual,wang2020scout}.
+Further, we show the importance of generating semantically consistent counterfactuals via a machine teaching task where we teach lay-humans to recognize bird species.
+We find that humans perform better when provided with our semantically consistent explanations relative to others~\cite{goyal2019counterfactual,wang2020scout}.